Ngz91/dotfiles/README.md

 exec --no-startup-id feh --bg-scale $HOME*/Downloads/some-example-image.jpg*
 ```

-If no config file or .config folder does not exist in your machine then create the .config folder and inside of it create an i3 folder, this will hold the i3 configuration for the current user.
+If config file or the .config folder does not exist in your machine, then create the .config folder and inside of it create an i3 folder, this will hold the i3 configuration for the current user.
 Navigate to the i3 folder and create a config file with vim running vim config, run :w+enter to save the file and copy my configuration deleting this lines:

 ```
 exec --no-startup-id xrandr --output Virtual1 --mode 1920x1080